John G. Schmitz: US Representative and presidential campaign

 Schmitz served in the state senate until 1970, when he won a special election to succeed the late James B. Utt in the House from California's 35th congressional district.
 He won a full term in November.
 Much like his successor, Utt had a penchant for conspiracy theories and often spoke positively of the John Birch Society.
-Schmitz was one of twenty-four people in the House of Representatives to oppose the Equal Rights Amendment and described the bipartisan Comprehensive Child Development Act as a "massive government intrusion".
+Schmitz was one of twenty-four people in the House of Representatives to oppose the Equal Rights Amendment (which his wife vigorously campaigned against) and described the bipartisan Comprehensive Child Development Act as a "massive government intrusion".

 When Richard M. Nixon, whose permanent residence at the time was in San Clemente—located in Schmitz's district— first went to China in 1972, Schmitz was asked if he supported President Nixon's going to China.
 Schmitz replied, "I didn't care that Nixon went to China, I was only upset that he came back."
 Nixon recruited Orange County Tax Assessor Andrew J. Hinshaw, a more mainstream Republican, to run against Schmitz in the Republican primary for the renumbered 39th District.
 Hinshaw defeated Schmitz by 2.7 percentage points in the primary and went on to win the general election for the seat.

 Schmitz, who believed Nixon had shifted to the left in social and economic issues, served as chairman of John M. Ashbrook's 1972 campaign for the Republican Party presidential nomination.
 Ashbrook competed in the New Hampshire (9.8% of the vote), Florida (9%), and California (10%) primaries, then withdrew from the race.

 Schmitz, angry at Nixon's role in his defeat and at Ashbrook's loss in the Republican primaries, changed his party registration to the American Independent Party after being nominated as their candidate for president in the 1972 election.
 His running mate was Thomas J. Anderson, a fellow member of the John Birch Society.
 The pair received 1,100,868 votes for 1.42% of the total.
 Three-time Academy Award winner and fellow John Birch Society member Walter Brennan helped Schmitz with his campaign, serving as finance chairman.
 Schmitz's best showings were in the West.
-He received 9.30 percent of the vote in Idaho, where he finished second ahead of Democrat George McGovern in the archconservative Mormon counties of Fremont, Jefferson, Madison and Lemhi.
+He received 9.30 percent of the vote in Idaho, where he finished second - ahead of Democrat George McGovern - in the archconservative Mormon counties of Fremont, Jefferson, Madison and Lemhi.
 In Jefferson County, Schmitz achieved the best result for a third-party presidential candidate in any non-Southern county since 1936, when William Lemke surpassed 28 percent of the vote in the North Dakota counties of Burke, Sheridan and Hettinger.
 Schmitz received 7.25 percent in Alaska, 5.97 percent in Utah, and between four and five percent in Oregon, Montana, Washington State and also Louisiana.

 John Schmitz's county-by-county performance across the nation in the 1972 presidential election.
 Percentage shades are in increments of two.